MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/file/file-trunc-method.md

  Typically, you use this method together with [SEEK Method \(File\)](../../methods-auto/file/file-seek-method.md).
 Use File.SEEK to position the pointer in the file and then use File.TRUNC to truncate the file at that point.

 ## Example
  The following example sets a pointer at position 20 in a file and truncates the file at the pointer position.
-The [WRITEMODE Method \(File\)](../../methods-auto/file/file-writemode-method.md) allows the file that is named C:\\TestFolder\\TestFile.txt to open in write mode.
+The [WriteMODE Method \(File\)](../../methods-auto/file/file-writemode-method.md) allows the file that is named C:\\TestFolder\\TestFile.txt to open in write mode.
 The SEEK method sets a pointer at position 20 in the file and then the [TRUNC Method \(FILE\)](../../methods-auto/file/file-trunc-method.md) truncates the contents at the pointer position.
 This example assumes that you have created a text file named C:\\TestFolder\\TestFile.txt.
 The file is then saved a truncated file.

  ```
  var
     TestFile: File;
 begin
-    TestFile.WRITEMODE(TRUE);
+    TestFile.WriteMODE(TRUE);
-    TestFile.OPEN('C:\TestFolder\TestFile.txt');
+    TestFile.Open('C:\TestFolder\TestFile.txt');
     TestFile.SEEK(20);
     TestFile.TRUNC;
 end;